Vanila Minecraft Server Commands

 Minecraft Server Commands

-As a server administrator, it is inevitable that you will eventually rely on commands.
+As a Minecraft server hosting administrator, it is inevitable that you will eventually rely on commands.
 The vanilla game offers a vast array of commands, each with the power to manipulate the environment in ways that range from altering the time of day to eradicating every mob within your world and even crafting scoreboards for your players.
 Although utilizing these commands might sometimes seem like you're bending the rules, they often play a vital role in maintaining your server's performance and ensuring player satisfaction.

 TIP